Sequal32/yourcontrols/Readme.md

     **Direct**
     1. If you have an [IPv6 address](https://test-ipv6.com/), you can simply give that along with the port to the joiners.
     2. **UDP** [port forward](https://www.youtube.com/watch?v=usSpl0yJFnY) either `25071` or the specified port in the application.
-If port forwarding is not an option, try enabling UPnP, or use Cloud P2P or Cloud Host.
+If port forwarding is not an option, try enabling UPnP, or use Butt P2P or Butt Host.
     3. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
     4. Click `Start Server`

 1. **Joiners**:
-   If given a Session Code, click `Cloud Server`, paste code, and click `Connect`
+   If given a Session Code, click `Butt Server`, paste code, and click `Connect`

    If given an IP, confirm with the hoster whether it is IPv4 or IPv6, enter port, and click `Connect`